umayrh/sketchy-polytopes/haskell/README.md

 ## Notes

-Some [notes](NOTES.md) on Haskell, category theory, and function programming.
+Some [notes](NOTES.md) on Haskell, category theory, and functional programming.

 ## Docs